beesanderson/mintbean-hackaton-paint-app/README.md

 I am starting the tutorial Samantha sent me from [JavaScript30.com](https://courses.wesbos.com/account/access/61946b0b41ee9b1bad8e11ce/view/194129962), which is tutorial 8 focused on canvas fundamentals.
 I am starting this tutorial without doing any of the others in hopes that I won't have to but will certainly revisit this site and the other resources that my new friends have shared with me :)

 1. Created new folder titled `Javascript30` that links original tutorial plus GitHub sources.
+2. Attend "Office Hours" meeting hosted by [Monarch](https://twitter.com/monarchwadia) and [Navi](https://twitter.com/Navi1Mann) ([Mintbean](https://twitter.com/mintbeanio) **awesome** founders!) to gleam more insight in how to progress.
+I must admit my nerves were better set to ease once Monarch spoke about a previous participant who was at a pretty similar experience level as I am who participated in 5 or so hackathons and then went on to win his 6th then got a job that following month.
+(Just a quick shout out on how thankful I am to have found this community!!!)

+    - I did speak up during this meeting to ask about which deployment sites would be the easiest for beginners as I've only hosted twice, once with [Heroku](https://www.heroku.com/) with my first full backend project which I did from the MDN tutorial, [Local Library Express MDN Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website) and then just recently (aka perhaps a week or two ago?) on [GitHub Pages](https://pages.github.com/) for my [Portfolio Website](https://bridgettesanderson.com/)

+    - (Which I, of course, am to nervous to actually fully go live with because I keep making my portfolio website only to trash it and start over from the beginning.)